-- The Index for Risk Management (InfoRM) was launched, the 2015 version issued and new communication materials were produced, including new user guidelines. - Sahel risk assessment tool / regional InfoRM was rolled out in Dakar in September 2014. - Bi-annual Early Warning and Early Action (EWEA) Reports were issued.
-EDG and other stakeholders were consulted on utilisation of the Report. - Emergency Response Preparedness (ERP) Guidance (replacing IASC Contingency Planning Guidelines (2007)) was developed.
-A version for field testing is being utilised in a number of countries, however formal issuance is awaiting agreement by UNHCR and OCHA on text related to "mixed situations". - The Common Framework for Preparedness (CFP), which seeks to address coherence and predictability related to preparedness capacity building, endorsed by the IASC, UNDG and ISDR in December 2013, was issued to RC/HC in 2014. - Together with UN Working Group on Transition, a first draft of UNDG/IASC Guiding Principles on Building Resilience was circulated. - Key preparedness related messages developed to influence various global agendas (e.g. WCDRR, WHS and SDG) and used as basis for various messages conveyed at COP 20 in Lima and at WCDRR in Sendai.
+- The Index for Risk Management (InfoRM) was launched, the 2015 version issued and new communication materials were produced, including new user guidelines.
+The 2016 version will be launched in Geneva in early November 2015. - The Sahel risk assessment tool / regional InfoRM was rolled out in Dakar in September 2014. - Bi-annual Early Warning and Early Action (EWEA) Reports were issued.
+EDG and other stakeholders were consulted on utilization of the Report. - The Emergency Response Preparedness (ERP) Guidance (replacing the 2007 IASC Contingency Planning Guidelines) was developed.
+It was issued for field testing by the Chairs of the IASC WG and EDG in August 2015.
+A pre-release version had been utilised in a number of countries. - The Common Framework for Preparedness (CFP), which seeks to address coherence and predictability related to preparedness capacity building, endorsed by the IASC, UNDG and ISDR in December 2013, was issued to RC/HC in 2014. - Together with UN Working Group on Transition, a first draft of UNDG/IASC Guiding Principles on Building Resilience has been developed.
+It will be circulated for comment by the Task Team prior to final release. - Key preparedness related messages were developed to influence various global agendas (e.g. WCDRR, WHS and SDG) and used as basis for various messages conveyed at COP 20 in Lima and at WCDRR in Sendai.
 Key members of TTPR delivered a side event on preparedness at WCDRR.